Salix-OS/docs.salixos.org/content/user/setup-alpine-with-gmail/_index.md

 ---
-title: "How to setup alpine with a gmail account"
+title: "How to Setup Alpine With a Gmail Account"
-menutitle: "Setup alpine with gmail"
+linktitle: "Setup Alpine With Gmail"
 ---

 Alpine is basically the same application as Pine, which used to be